YIN AND YANG HEALING

 Mineral therapy is somewhat yang and very necessary today due to congenital nutrient deficiencies, refined food diets, poor quality food, stress and other factors that deplete nutrients.

 Yang procedures.
-Nutritional balancing may also involve dry sauna therapy, infrared lamp therapy and red light therapy.
+Development may also involve dry sauna therapy, infrared lamp therapy and red light therapy.
 Red light assists the first energy center and organs such as the liver, kidneys and adrenal glands.
 This is exactly what most people need.

 Some say light therapy should focus on the upper centers - blue, green and violet.
 However, I find that most patients I see live in those upper centers most of the time.
 Copper toxicity, which is very common, has the effect of speeding up mental processes and enhancing emotions and analytical thinking.